×

 Avid controller for Pro-Tools

-I left this section until the end because I was unsure what to write.
-I use Pro-Tools all the time for editing the audio that is sent in after a project here at Voquent.
+This section was left until the end because we were unsure what to write.
+We use Pro-Tools all the time for editing the audio that is sent in after a project here at Voquent.

 It is much easier to remove noise, fade in and fade out, and finely edit the internal gain level of each file without resorting to any largely unnecessary overall compression.